alaynat/GetMyWeatherAPI/GetMyWeatherAPI.md

 ### Trust Value

 The *trust* parameter is a value between 1 and 100 that represents the reliability of the forecast (1 is very unreliable, 100 is absolutely reliable).
 The *trust* value can be affected by the specificity of the location, date, and time parameters.
-A large *radius* value (area of the forecast) and/or a large *time* value (time in the future of the forecast) will decrease the *trust* value (the reliability of the forecast).
-The trust value can be used by web developers to decide how to present the weather information to their users.
+A large *radius* value and/or a large *time* value will decrease the *trust* value.
+The *trust* value can be used by web developers to decide how to present the weather information to their users.

+**GetMyWeather API** will return the historical average if the forecast is more than two weeks in the future.

 ## Errors
 Possible error conditions include invalid API keys and invalid parameter values.
 If an error occurs, the *getWeather* method will return an error message instead of the HTML package.